Contents

 Credit Card Limits and Why They Matter

 The limit on your credit card is important for two reasons: your credit score and your spending limit.
-In regards to your credit score, your credit limit is part of your credit utilization.
-The higher your credit utilization, the more negative of an impact it has on your credit score.
+Regarding your credit score, your credit limit is part of your credit utilization.
+The higher your credit utilization, the more negative the impact on your credit score.

-If you max out your credit limit, it's important to remember that if you go over, you run the risk of incurring extra fees.
+If you max out your credit limit, remember that going over can lead to extra fees.
 You also run the risk of not being able to pay off your total balance, depending on what your credit limit is.

 Different Types of Credit Cards

-Before you go applying for any credit card, it's best to figure out what you want the credit card for and what qualifications you meet first.
+Before you apply for any credit card, it’s best to figure out what you want the credit card for and what qualifications you meet first.

-Low-interest credit cards, rewards credit cards and balance transfer cards usually all have a minimum credit score.
+Low-interest credit cards, rewards credit cards, and balance transfer cards usually have a minimum credit score requirement.
 Some of these credit cards also have minimum income requirements.
-If you don't meet these requirements, then you're best to look for a different card.
+If you don’t meet these requirements, you’re best off looking for a different card.

 Secured cards are a type of credit card used to build credit.
 The card issuer requires a security deposit that can be returned to you once you cancel the card.
 Your credit score and income will also make a difference in determining the amount that you’re approved for.